jabruniessner/clust2/README.md

 Where Node is the number of clusters after this cycle.
 CycleNo is the number of the cycle, Item1 and Item2 refer to the clusters merged in this cycle.
 The numbering is for complexes (clusters with a single member complex) {0, ..., ncomplexes-1} and summarized clusters are numbered {-1, ..., -ncomplexes}.
-The last value is the distance between the two clusters that are merged (which is also the minimal distance between two any two clusters in the previous cycle).
+The last value is the distance between the two clusters that are merged (which is also the minimal distance between any two clusters in the previous cycle).

 This output file can then be used as an input for the script aux/complete_scoring.awk.
 This is an awk script that extends the output file by 4 columns: